Does Hemp have THC or CBD with a Psychoactive Element?

-When it comes to hemp products, CBD is the big player everyone likes to talk about.
-And rightfully so - CBD is the highest-concentrated cannabinoid molecule in hemp plants.
+Many ask “does hemp have THC or CBD with a psychoactive element?”
+When it comes to hemp products CBD is the big player.
+Everyone likes to talk about and rightfully so - CBD is the highest-concentrated cannabinoid molecule in hemp plants.
 However, the other cannabinoids in full-spectrum hemp oil also play a role.
 For example, THC is extremely important as well.
 Knowing more about the psychoactive element of CBD will help you understand how full-spectrum hemp oil works.
 Whether using an oil or CBD roll-on, knowing more about THC will help you get the most out of them!

 What are cannabinoids?

 CBD and THC are both cannabinoids.
 There are over 100 different cannabinoids present in cannabis and hemp!
 Cannabinoids are a specific type of oily molecule.
 These molecules only bind with one type of receptor in our bodies, called endocannabinoid receptors.
 Endocannabinoid receptors are part of the endocrine system.
 The endocrine system is a series of glands located throughout the entire body that regulate hormones.
 Receptors in the endocrine system produce, regulate, send, and block hormonal signals in the entire body.

 Researchers are still working to determine the exact link between CBD oil and these hormonal signals.
 What scientists do know for sure is that these hormonal signals are responsible for many biological processes.
 These hormonal signals control things such as, but not limited to:

 - Gut health

 - Neurological function

 CBD and THC mimic the endocannabinoids our bodies naturally produce.
 They fit perfectly into our bodies’ endocannabinoid receptors.
 Researchers are still working to determine exactly how well they mimic and interact with natural hormonal signals.